tanakamasayuki/ESP32TaskKit/SPEC.md

 - Limits of ESP32AutoTask: runs with a predetermined number of task slots per core, so not ideal for many fine-grained tasks.
 Cannot pin to cores or control lifecycle in detail.
 - Strengths of ESP32TaskKit: explicitly set stack/priority/core via Config; manage lifecycle via `start`/`startLoop`/`requestStop`; write in C++ style with lambdas and functors.
 - Limits of ESP32TaskKit: less automation than AutoTask, so you write a bit more up front.
 If you need special FreeRTOS operations, you are expected to call the raw APIs.
 - Which to choose: use AutoTask when you want something running quickly.
-Use TaskKit for production-leaning code where you want flexible task counts and clean config/lifecycle.
+Use ESP32TaskKit for production-leaning code where you want flexible task counts and clean config/lifecycle.
 For special needs, drop to the raw FreeRTOS API.

 ### When to use ESP32AutoSync
 - Completely independent library with no mutual dependency; both can call raw FreeRTOS APIs.